Ready for the Lord's coming. 5:1-11

 v1.
 The Thessalonians were unsure of what happens at the coming of Christ to believers who had already died.
 Paul answers this concern in 4:13-18.
 As for the actual date of Christ's return, Paul feels that he doesn't need to say much on this issue as he has already instructed them fully.
 They know all about the "times" and the "seasons".

 v2.
-Paul underlines the fact that the Thessalonians have a full understanding about the return of Jesus.
-Paul doesn't need to give them further instruction.
-They know that the Lord will return, and that his return will be when least expected.
-He uses the Old Testament term "day of the Lord" to describe the event.
-This is the language of the prophet Amos, Am.5:18ff.
-Whereas Israel saw this day as a day of judgement upon the nations, it is in fact a judgement which begins with God's people, so be warned!
+The Thessalonians know that the Lord will return, and that his return will be when least expected.
+Paul uses the Old Testament term "day of the Lord" to describe the event.
+This is the language of the prophet Amos, cf., Am.5:18ff.
+This day is a terrible and unexpected one, so be warned!

 v3.
-"When all is well and all is safe are on the lips of men", Moffatt.
-The false prophets of Israel claimed that "all is well" just before the destruction of Jerusalem.
-We are reminded that judgement "begins with the house of the Lord"; those who claim to follow Christ will be the ones tested and tried.
-The coming disaster is described as "destruction"; its coming as sudden as the onset of labor pains for a pregnant woman.
-The meaning of "destruction" is "banishment from the living presence of the Lord", Morris, cf. 2Thess.1:9.
+"When all is well and all is safe are on the lips of men", James Moffatt.
+The false prophets of Israel claimed that "all is well" just before the destruction of Jerusalem; they were caught out!
+The coming disaster is described as "destruction"; its coming as sudden, like the onset of labor pains for a pregnant woman.
+The meaning of "destruction" here is "banishment from the living presence of the Lord", Leon Morris, cf. 2Thess.1:9.

 v4.
-Paul now moves into a "be what you are" type of exhortation.
-His argument is simple, if we are children of light, rather than children of darkness, then let us live in a way that images what we will be in that coming day (in fact, what we are already in Christ).
+Paul now moves into a be what you are type of exhortation.
+His argument is simple, if we are children of light, rather than children of darkness, then let us live in a way that images what we are and will be in Christ.
 Paul affirms that the Thessalonians are children of light and will therefore not be surprised at the coming day.

 v5.
 The lives of the Thessalonian believers can be characterized as "light", "sons of the day."
 This description evidences their standing in the coming day, an inheritance which shapes them.